 Restrictions may also arise when companies demonstrably have activities in the trade of arms to central governments or non-state actors that are sanctioned by a UN or EU arms embargo.
 This is also the case for companies that develop, produce, maintain or trade ‘controversial weapons’.
 Weapons that we define as controversial include anti-personnel landmines, cluster munitions, biological weapons, chemical weapons, depleted uranium ammunitions, and white phosphorus weapons.
 Furthermore, companies involved in nuclear weapon activities are also restricted under certain conditions.

-Furthermore, NN applies restrictions to corporate issuers involved in the production of tobacco products or oil sands production and controversial pipelines, or the mining of thermal coal.
+Furthermore, NN applies restrictions to corporate issuers involved in tobacco production, or oil sands production and controversial pipelines, or the mining of thermal coal.
 Finally, NN does not invest in sovereign issuers against which arms embargoes have been issued by the UN Security Council.

 We use guidelines, such as the UN Global Compact to help us evaluate the corporate behaviour of companies in which we (may) invest.
 The UN Global Compact is a set of 10 principles for responsible corporate behaviour in four areas: human rights, labour relations, environment, and anti-corruption.
 For these areas, NN is developing papers, with the objective of providing guidance to our asset managers.
 The first papers are on Human Rights and the Environment.